cbuchner1/ccminer/README.txt

-  DOGE donation address: DT9ghsGmez6ojVdEZgvaZbT2Z3TruXG6yP HVC donation address: HNN3PyyTMkDo4RkEjkWSGMwqia1yD8mwJN GRS donation address: FmJKJAhvyHWPeEVeLQHefr2naqgWc9ABTM JPC donation address: JYFBypVDkk583yKWY4M46TG5vXG8hfgD2U MNC donation address: MShgNUSYwybEbXLvJUtdNg1a7rUeiNgooK
+  DOGE donation address: DT9ghsGmez6ojVdEZgvaZbT2Z3TruXG6yP HVC donation address: HNN3PyyTMkDo4RkEjkWSGMwqia1yD8mwJN GRS donation address: FmJKJAhvyHWPeEVeLQHefr2naqgWc9ABTM MYR donation address: MNHM7Q7HVfGpKDJgVJrY8ofwvmeugNewyf JPC donation address: JYFBypVDkk583yKWY4M46TG5vXG8hfgD2U SFR donation address: SR4b87aEnPfTs77bo9NnnaV21fiF6jQpAp MNC donation address: MShgNUSYwybEbXLvJUtdNg1a7rUeiNgooK BTQ donation address: 13GFwLiZL2DaA9XeE733PNrQX5QYLFsonS
 ***************************************************************

 >>> Introduction <<<

+This is a CUDA accelerated mining application for use with

+HeavyCoin & MjollnirCoin
+FugueCoin
+GroestlCoin & Myriad-Groestl
+JackpotCoin
+QuarkCoin family & AnimeCoin

+where some of these coins have a VERY NOTABLE nVidia advantage over competing AMD (OpenCL) implementations.

+X11 algo is being worked on.
+It will be released when we have achieved a nice nVidia advantage.

-This is a CUDA accelerated mining application for use with HeavyCoin and FugueCoin.
-We did not take effort on usability, so please set your parameters carefuly.
+We did not take a big effort on improving usability, so please set your parameters carefuly.

 THIS PROGRAMM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!